 Birth injury cases are among the most tragic and complex we handle, but we do it well.
 These cases deserve attorneys who are experienced, not only in the courtroom but also with the nuances of proper medical procedure.
 By choosing our litigators, you’ll have a team of experienced professionals on your side who have recovered more than $5 billion for the injured.

-Record-Breaking Results for Birth Injury Victims
+We Have Achieved Record-Breaking Results For Birth Injury Victims

-- $35 Million in a birth injury case where the patient suffered brain damage because of delayed delivery, causing the child to suffer from seizures, cerebral palsy, and spastic quadriplegia.
+- $35 million in a birth injury case where the patient suffered brain damage because of delayed delivery, causing the child to suffer from seizures, cerebral palsy and spastic quadriplegia.

-- $23 Million in a birth injury case involving failure to treat high blood pressure caused by brain damage to the mother.
+- $23 million in a birth injury case involving failure to treat high blood pressure caused by brain damage to the mother.

-- $21.175 Million in a birth injury case where the doctors failed to detect abnormal blood pressure and delayed cesarean section.
+- $21.175 million in a birth injury case where the doctors failed to detect abnormal blood pressure and delayed cesarean section.
 The expectant mother died and her son sustained permanent brain damage.

 What Is The Difference Between Birth Injuries And Birth Defects?

-At Power Rogers, we handle all types of birth injury cases, including those involving:
+Our firm is ready to assist you with all types of birth injury cases, including those involving:

-What Are The Causes of Birth Injuries?
+What Are The Causes Of Birth Injuries?

-Birth injuries may be caused by a variety of doctor, nurse, midwife, or hospital mistakes.
-If a medical professional fails to provide the mother or unborn baby with suitable care, or if the medical facility makes a mistake sanitizing equipment or providing usable medical equipment, it can ultimately cause a birth injury.
+Birth injuries may be caused by a variety of doctor, nurse, midwife or hospital mistakes.
+If a medical professional fails to provide the mother or unborn baby with suitable care, or if the medical facility makes a mistake in sanitizing equipment or providing usable medical equipment, it can ultimately cause a birth injury.